webmate-io/wdio-webmate-service/README.md

 ## Configuration

 When using webmate wdio service the remote will automatically be configured to `https://selenium.webmate.io/wd/hub`.
-This behaviour is overridden when a `hostname` is specified in the config beforehand.
+This behaviour is disabled when `overrideSeleniumEndpoint` is set to false explicitly in the service options.
 The service itself is configured as such:

 ```js
 // wdio.conf.js